 As a regionally accredited public college that participates in federal financial aid programs, Troy University works to ensure that it provides students with accurate and complete regulatory information.
 This includes documenting compliance with the state laws in any states where educational programming is offered as required by the U.S. Department of Education's program Integrity Rules.
 Not all states require state specific authorizations and the activities that require authorization vary from state to state.
-Please direct any questions related to state authorizations to the Coordinator of Academic Support and State Authorizations, Jeanell Sikes.
+Please direct any questions related to state authorizations to the Coordinator of State Authorizations, Tamara Broadnax.

 Disclosures and Student Complaints